Zodiac

 Reduce evaporation

-Evaporation is a major cause of water loss from swimming pools and spas however there are a number of ways you can help reduce evaporation from your pool.
+Evaporation is a primary cause of water loss from swimming pools and spas.
+But, with a few smart choices, you can significantly reduce their natural process.

-• Using a liquid pool cover creates a chemical barrier on the water's surface reducing evaporation by up to 40%.
+• Chemical Barriers: A liquid pool cover forms a thin layer on the water's surface, reducing evaporation by up to 40%.

-• Increasing shade over your pool will reduce evaporation and protect swimmers from harsh sun rays.
+• Increasing Shades: Creating more shade over your pool area not only lessens evaporation but also offers protection from harsh sun rays.

 Reduce backwash on your filter

-Sand filters require backwashing which ejects the dirt collected in the filter and drains water to waste.
-Backwashing only when necessary (which is indicated when the pressure gauge on your filter is 10psi above a ‘normal’) If you backwash every week in summer, This can use up to 5000L of water every year.
+Sand filters require backwashing to remove the dirt that has been collected in the filter and drain water to waste.
+It's recommended to backwash only when necessary, which is indicated by the pressure gauge on your filter reaching 10psi above the normal reading.
+Backwashing every week during summer can use up to 5000L of water every year.

-If you are building a new pool or replacing a current media filter, consider using a cartridge filter.
-These use a filter element that can be removed and hosed down when they need to be cleaned which can save lots of water.
+If you are building a new pool or replacing an existing media filter, consider a cartridge filter.
+These filters use a removable filter element that can be hosed down when it needs cleaning, saving a significant amount of water.
+Contact your nearest dealer if you are considering a filter change.

-Leaks not only waste the water but can also undermine the foundations of your pool.
+Leaks in a pool can be a hidden culprit in water wastage.
 It makes sense to keep an eye on potential leaks and have them repaired as soon as you can.
-Leaks in your pool can be difficult to detect but even a small leak can waste 7000 litres per year.
+Leaks in your pool can be challenging to detect, but even a small leak can waste 7000 litres per year.
 How do you locate a leak?
-Firstly, you will need to identify if the leak is coming from the pool plumbing or the pool structure.
-These simple steps can help you identify the location of a leak:

 Follow Us